mohsenoid/Android-Interview-Questions/KOTLIN.md

     }
     ```

-    And to call the above function, we can do:
+    and, to call the above function, we can do:

     ```kotlin
     val add = returnMeAddFunction()